Azure/azure-sdk/docs/dotnet/introduction.md

 The `Azure.ETag` type is located in `Azure.Core` package.

 {% include requirement/MUST id="dotnet-primitives-uri" %} use `System.Uri` to represent URIs.

+#### Other naming considerations

+{% include requirement/MAY id="dotnet-models-options-suffix" %} consider naming model types with the `Options` suffix that do not appear in service method signatures so that they do not have a name of the format `<ServiceMethod>Options`, for service methods on clients in the assembly.
+This will prevent naming conflicts with types intended to implement the [options parameter](#dotnet-parameters) pattern.

 ### Exceptions {#dotnet-errors}